 A description of Structure Motivator has been published in BMC Structural Biology (2012) 12:26.

-Structure Motivator 2.6 (July 2015) is available for download.
-This version incorporates the latest set of motifs used in the database.
+Structure Motivator 2.6.1 (March 2019) is available for download.
+This version incorporates the extended subcategories of beta bulges.
 Also included is PreMotivator, which enables one to generate input files of user-specified motifs suitable for direct input into the application.
 Instructions are provided within Structure Motivator and PreMotivator, and a more extensive user’s manual in pdf format is included with the distributions and is also available separately.
-Files for additional motifs not included in the Structure Motivator application (and retired motifs from v.
+Files for additional motifs not included in the Structure Motivator application (including retired motifs from v.
 2.5) can also be downloaded, together with demo files for PreMotivator.

 Bug reports, suggestions for improvements, and requests for other motifs are welcome.
 Please use the Feedback link on the Motivated Proteins home page.